 class Me def initialize(name, age, location) @name = name @age = age @location = location end end

 Want to hear what do you guys think, does that feature worth being included in 2.0?

-Updated by shevegen (Robert A. Heiler) almost 8 years ago
+Updated by shevegen (Robert A. Heiler) about 8 years ago

 Is this even possible with the Parser?

 It would eliminate a few lines of code.